 - What class lesson or teacher was your first inspiration?
 What area of math interests you most and why?
 What are you working on now in mathematics?
 Does mathematics always have to have a "real life" application?
 Why should basic research in mathematics be funded?
 Can you answer any of these questions in a way that your next door neighbor would understand?
 That's a challenge, and one that applies to the media as well.

 - Pitch a blog post to the Huffington Post, as Jonathan M. Borwein, Tim Chartier, Edward Frenkel, Evelyn Lamb, Frank Morgan, Colm Mulcahy and other mathematicians have done.

 - If your op-ed, letter to the editor, or article is published in the media email the AMS Public Awareness Office , alert your institution's news office, and tweet or post the link on your other social network.

 Follow Math in the Media: a centralized source of mathematics-related op-eds, letters to the editor, articles and interviews

-Among the mathematicians who have published regularly in the media are Edward Frenkel, Carl Bialik, Marcus duSautoy, Erica Klarreich, John Allen Paulos, Keith Devlin, Jordan Ellenberg, Barry Cipra, Burkard Polster, Marty Ross, Dana Mackenzie, and Ian Stewart.
+- Among the mathematicians who have published regularly in the media are Edward Frenkel, Carl Bialik, Marcus duSautoy, Erica Klarreich, John Allen Paulos, Keith Devlin, Jordan Ellenberg, Barry Cipra, Burkard Polster and Marty Ross, Dana Mackenzie, and Ian Stewart.
 See JPBM Communications Award recipients.